hafizadtghazali/awesome-inspiration/README.md

 - [Made by Humans](https://www.human-made.work/) - The official website that verifies if your work is 100% human-made.
 - [Noiced](https://noiced.com/) - Daily Web Design Inspiration.
 - [Minimum](https://mnmm.xyz/) - A carefully curated collection of minimal websites.
+- [Dark Design](https://www.dark.design/) - The best hand-picked dark themed websites on the internet.
+From designers for designers.
+Curated with love.

 ## eCommerce